 Wireless Bluetooth Workout Headphones with Best Sound Quality

-1. Jaybird Vista – best overall
+1. Jaybird Vista

 You work out a lot and need great-sounding headphones to keep you entertained?
 Then look no further.

-The battery is relatively decent, with 6 hours per single charge, and another 10 spare hours waiting inside the charging case.
+The battery life is relatively decent, with six hours per single charge, and another 10 spare hours waiting inside the charging case.

 2. Jabra Elite Active 75t

 One of the best headphones for workouts right now